Finding Aids

 What is a Finding Aid?

-A finding aid is a descriptive tool prepared by archivists to help researchers determine the usefulness of the contents of a collection of records, personal papers, or manuscripts.
+A finding aid is a guide to a particular archival collection.
+Archivists prepare these guides to help researchers determine the usefulness of the contents of a collection of records, personal papers, or manuscripts.
 Depending on the size of the collection, a finding aid may be just a brief summary, or it may be a detailed description and inventory.
 In general, the Roosevelt Library's finding aids describe the collections down to the box and folder level.

 Using the Finding Aids